-- 1) The student understands that the highest possible grade he/she can receive for the retaken score is 70% (C). - 2) The test is retaken within five (5) schools days of the failed attempt. - 3) Only two retakes are permitted for any exam. - 4) This policy does not apply to quizzes, or shop/lab projects.
+- 1) The student understands that the highest possible grade he/she can receive for the retaken score is 70% (C). - 2) The test is retaken within five (5) school days of the failed attempt. - 3) Only two retakes are permitted for any exam.